 For many organisations, this is when response plans are properly tested for the first time, or even created on the spot.

-Realistic scenarios help leadership teams, IT teams and operational staff work through how the organisation would respond, communicate and make decisions under pressure.
+Realistic scenarios help leadership, IT, and operational teams understand how the organisation would respond, communicate and make decisions under pressure.

 Some organisations already have incident response plans in place but have never really put them to the test.

-Others have processes spread across different teams, documents or systems without a clear picture of how everything would work during a real incident.
+Others have informal processes managed across different teams and documented across multiple systems, without a clear picture of how everything would work during a real incident.

-Testing it gives organisations the opportunity to understand how the response would work in, where gaps may exist and what may need improved before a real situation unfolds.
+Testing it gives organisations the opportunity to understand how the response would work, where gaps may exist and what may need to be improved.

-Although cyber incidents often begin as technical problems, they quickly develop into organisation-wide issues.
-Leadership, operations, compliance, communications and customer-facing teams may all need to make decisions while the situation is still evolving.
+Although cyber incidents often begin as technical problems, they quickly affect the whole business.
+Leadership, operations, compliance, communications, and customer-facing teams are all in the same boat and may need to make decisions while the situation is still evolving.

-Guidance from organisations such as the National Cyber Security Centre (NCSC) and the Information Commissioner’s Office (ICO) increasingly highlights the importance of having clear incident response processes in place.
+Guidance from organisations such as the National Cyber Security Centre (NCSC) and the Information Commissioner’s Office (ICO) emphasises the importance of having clear incident response processes in place.

 For some sectors, incident response planning is already closely tied to wider compliance requirements, including UK GDPR, NIS regulations, PCI DSS and public sector or NHS supply chain expectations.